seamplex/suncae/doc/INSTALL.md

 ## The web server

 SunCAE can be hosted with any web server capable of executing PHP scripts.
-The main entry point is under directorty `html`.
+The main entry point is under directory `html`.

 All the user information is stored as files under the directory `data`.
 That is to say, there is not **database** (either SQL or Mongo-like).